Mid Coast Outfitters POC

 Black Drum Inshore in Port O'Connor

 The Black Drum belongs to the order Perciformes and family Sciaenidae.
-It typically weighs between 15 to 90 lbs when fully grown. - Largest member of the drum family with nearly 300 related species. - Known for distinctive drumming or croaking sounds they produce. - Powerful jaws with crushing teeth for feeding on shellfish and oysters.
+It typically weighs between 15 to 90 lbs and inhabits brackish waters and onshore areas. - Largest member of the Sciaenidae family with nearly 300 species. - Known for distinctive drumming or croaking sounds. - Powerful jaws with strong teeth for crushing shellfish and oysters.

 Guided Fishing Trip by Guide Capt Stephen Boriskie in December